 - Important 4 Marks Questions for CBSE 9th Maths

-Important Questions & Solutions For Class 9 Maths Chapter 10 (Circles)
+Important Questions Class 9 Maths Chapter 10 Circles with Solutions

 Consider the following diagram: